 Importantly, it is also illegal to do so and constitutes the crime of lese majeste (Thai Criminal Code Section 112) for which Thais and foreigners have been jailed, sometimes for many years.
-Examples of offenses that have landed people in jail include saying something negative about/criticizing the royal family (anything that “defames, insults or threatens”): offhand remarks, unflattering comments, jokes, blogging, e-mailing, posting on facebook, tweeting, texting, singing, graffiti-ing, not standing during a tribute to the king, criticizing a royally-supported project, and so on.
+Examples of offenses that have landed people in jail include saying something negative about/criticizing the royal family (anything that “defames, insults or threatens”): offhand remarks, unflattering comments, jokes, blogging, e-mailing, posting on facebook (even liking someone else’s allegedly offensive or insulting post), tweeting, texting, singing, graffiti-ing, not standing during a tribute to the king, criticizing a royally-supported project, and so on.
 Also, the king is on all money, so it is illegal to tear, step on, or write on Thai money or anything else with the royals depicted, such as posters, flags, advertisements, etc.

 In November 2014, a Thai student was sentenced to a relatively-lenient 2 ½ years in prison (reduced from 5 years after he confessed) for allegedly defaming the king while using an alias on Facebook.
 After a man was sentenced “to 20 years in prison [in November 2011] for sending text messages deemed offensive to the country’s queen”, ABC News reported that “Lese majeste is the crime of insulting a monarch, and Thailand’s laws against it are the most severe in the world.
 Even repeating the details of an alleged offense is illegal.”
 With a rise in these types of cases, in December 2015, a Thai man faces up to 32 years in prison for simply liking a Facebook post allegedly mocking the country’s king.
 That same month, a man faced a lengthy prison term for making a sarcastic remark about the king’s favorite dog.
 Even the U.S. ambassador to Thailand has been investigated for a statement he made.
 Anyone can make a complaint against anyone else and the police are then required to investigate, while the alleged offense cannot be repeated, orally or in writing, as that too would be a violation of the law.